Tortington

-Tortington is a small village in the Arun District of West Sussex, England.
-It lies between the Arundel to Ford and the Arundel to Chichester roads, 1.6 mi southwest of Arundel (where the population taken at the 2011 Census was included).
+Tortington is a small village and former civil parish, now in the parish of Arundel, in the Arun district of West Sussex, England.
+It lies between the Arundel to Ford and the Arundel to Chichester roads, 1.6 mi southwest of Arundel.
+In 1961 the parish had a population of 617.
+On 1 April 1985 the parish was abolished and merged with Arundel, Ford, Slindon and Walberton.

 History

 Before the Norman Conquest of 1066 the farmland of Tortington was tilled by an Anglo-Saxon freeman called Leofwine.
 By the time William's commissioners visited this part of Sussex just twenty years later to sit in the shire court and evaluate property for the great Domesday Survey, there were 8 households in the settlement.
 The land (plough land, woodland and 30 acres of meadows), in the Hundred of Binsted, was worked by Ernucion, also a freeman but a tenant of Earl Roger de Montgomery, whose loyal service to the Conqueror had been rewarded by the granting of huge tracts of land throughout England.
 Those lands included manors near Arundel in Sussex.

 A church was built here sometime after the Domesday Book of 1086, and certainly before 1150 when a church was first recorded.
 By 1290 the church was recorded as a vicarage, the incumbents from this date onwards, with only a few exceptions, being described as vicars.
 In 1380 the nearby Augustine Priory acquired the benefice and the right to appoint clergy to the parish church and like the Priory, it was dedicated to St Mary Magdalene.